 To change this go to Settings > General in your WordPress admin screens.
 The two fields you need to edit are WordPress Address (URL) and Site Address(URL):

 Because you’ve changed your site’s domain (and cookies won’t work), you’ll probably have to log in again.
 If you find your site doesn’t work properly, then clear your browser cache.
-Once you’ve done that you’ll find that your domain is mapped to your new site in just the same way as it would be with the Domain Mapping plugin running on Multisite.
+Once you’ve done that you’ll find that your domain is mapped to your new site in just the same way as it would be with Multisite domain mapping.

 Mapping Domains is Easier Than You Think

-By following these four steps, you can map a domain you’ve registered to a subdirectory of your hosting account and have it behave as if it’s hosted along with the domain.
-This can be useful if you need to direct a second or alternative domain to your site and means that you can create multiple instances of WordPress on your hosting account without having to set up multiple hosting accounts each with their own domain.
-Which will save you money.
-Result!
+By following these four steps, you can map a domain you’ve registered to a sub-directory of your hosting account.
+It’ll behave as if it’s hosted along with the domain.
+This can be useful if you need to direct a second or alternative domain to your site.
+You can safely create multiple instances of WordPress on your hosting account without having to set up multiple hosting accounts, each with their own domain.
+This will save you money while getting the same results.